tarek7669/traffic-accident-detection/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the project.
-Please follow the [contributing guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

 Make sure to customize this `README.md` file with your project's specific details, including project name, author, and links to YOLOv5 and YOLOv8 repositories.
 You may also want to include information on project dependencies, usage, and licensing.